 and Historic Homes

 The Snowflake Heritage Foundation offers home tours throughout the year.
-Tours begin at the Stinson Museum (corner of 102 N 1st East and First North) and are available Monday (by appointment only) and Tuesday through Saturday between 10:00 am and 2:00 pm.
+Tours begin at the Stinson Museum (corner of 102 N 1st East and First North) and are available Thursday, Friday, and Saturday between 10:00 am and 2:00 pm.
 If you wish to tour all the homes, allow 1 1/2 to 2 hours.

 To make an appointment, please call the Chamber (928-536-4331).